adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #139 Trying to get back into the grove of thinks.
 Trying ...

 #140 Trying really hard to get back into the grove of thinks.
 Maybe tomorrow.

+#141 Wasn't able to get anything done yesterday.
+Will give it another go tomorrow.